franeyz/bussing/README.md

 Better Bussing displays all the NYU bus routes in one web app - no more clicking back and forth through different spreadsheets to compare routes and times.
-Users can keep track of their frequently used routes and bus stops, and updates for these routes will be displayed with a higher priority than the other messages.
-Users can also enter a start and end destination with departure/arrival times, and Better Bussing will find show which bus route to take, if any (not sure about this yet).
+Users can keep track of their frequently used routes.

 ## Data Model

 The application will store Users, Favorites and Schedules

-* schedules will be created from csv files containing stops and times
+* schedules will be created from google sheets files containing stops and times
-  * some routes have different schedules depending on day of the week, keep track of this somehow
 * each user has list of favorite routes to track, each route corresponds to a schedule

 An Example User: